KimathiNewton/land_cover_classification/README.md

 - **Model Robustness:** Random Forest provided robust performance among the models tested.
 - **Value of Undocumented Features:** Even features lacking formal description contributed useful predictive information.

-### Recommendations
-1. **Adopt the Tuned Random Forest Model:**
-   Use the optimized Random Forest for final predictions.
-2. **Maintain a Consistent Preprocessing Pipeline:**
-   Ensure scaling, SMOTE balancing, and feature encoding are applied uniformly across datasets.
-3. **Document Assumptions:**
-   Clearly document interpretations of undocumented features (e.g., treat `bcount` as a proxy for urban density).
-4. **Feature Engineering Iterations:**
-   Further explore feature engineering, such as creating interaction terms or aggregated indices, to potentially boost performance.
-5. **Ongoing Evaluation:**
-   Regularly revalidate model performance with cross-validation and error analysis, especially for underrepresented classes.

 ## How to Run the Project
 1. **Preprocessing and Feature Engineering:**